se-edu/se-book/oopDesign/associations/basic/text.md

 <tip-box>

-:package: An object diagram example showing associations among objects. %%For example, there is an association between the `AgeList` object and the `Main` object.%%
+{{ icon_example }} An object diagram example showing associations among objects. %%For example, there is an association between the `AgeList` object and the `Main` object.%%

 <img src="{{baseUrl}}/oopDesign/associations/basic/images/completeStructure.png" height="120" />